How to Choose an iGaming Platform Provider: 12 Criteria That Actually Matter

 Final Thoughts

-Platform selection isn't a procurement exercise — it's a partnership decision.
+Platform selection is not a procurement exercise — it is a partnership decision.
 The best platform is the one whose growth incentives are aligned with yours: they make more money when you make more money.

 Ask hard questions.
 Demand references.
 Read the contract with a lawyer.